Kepi, Indonesia: Geography

 Kepi is located along the Obaa river, and is surrounded by swamps.
 During the rainy monsoon, the rivers in the region regularly overflow their banks and often flood large areas for several months.

 Climate

 Kepi has a tropical rainforest climate (Köppen Af) with heavy rainfall year-round.

 Demographics

-As per 2018 the population was 5,647, according to the Indonesian Government estimates.
+At the 2020 Census the population was 8,394, according to the Indonesian Government Badan Pusat Statistik (2021).

 Transport

 Kepi is served by regular flights from Merauke and Mimika through the nearby Kepi Airport.
 The town can also be reached by boats going up the Oba river, itself connected to the Digul and the Odamun rivers through the Mappi river.